nsi-iff/should-dsl/docs/contributing.rst

 Contributions are always welcome!
 You can send us any patch you want.

-Here are listed some steps to make the integration of patches easier.
+Below we list some steps to make the integration of patches easier.

 1) Fork the project